zepheira/bibframe/model/bflite.md

 ## focus
 * label: focus
 * synonyms: <http://xmlns.com/foaf/0.1/focus>
-* description: The underlying or focal entity associated with a topic.
+* description: The underlying or focal entity associated with a concept.
+* remark: Often times the focus is the primary entity associated with a pre-coordinated subject heading.
 * value: Resource
 * scope: <http://bibfra.me/vocab/lite>